rierjarv/wp-curriculum/phaseI/phaseI.md

 ## Getting introduced to WordPress

 > NOTE.
-This section contains reading and watching videos.
-If you prefer to get hands on right away, go to section [Set up WordPress with free trial hosting](#set-up-wordpress-with-free-trial-hosting)
+This section mostly deals with reading and watching videos.
+If you prefer to get into hands on testing of WordPress right away, go to section [Set up WordPress with free trial hosting](#set-up-wordpress-with-free-trial-hosting)

 ### Wikipedia article on WordPress